Skylonxe/linux-perforce-installer/README.md

 Afterwards, the server will restart and you should then be able to connect to your Perforce server.

-# Optional security and ease of use client steps (User's computer which have P4V client installed)
+# Optional security and ease of use client steps (User's computer which has P4V client installed)

 1. Set password security level in P4V admin tool 'Tools > Administration > Administration > Password Security Level', confirm superuser dialog if needed
 2. Apply environment settings in P4V 'Connection > Environment Settings > OK'